 |110 - 7000 Railway St. SE, Calgary, AB|

 TARGET AUDIENCE: JUNIOR AND SENIOR HIGH TEACHERS ARE ENCOURAGED TO ATTEND

 It’s…..” about teaching writing and the gritty particulars of teaching adolescents.
 But it is also the planning, the thinking, the writing, the journey…...”

-This mini series is composed of one afternoon half-day workshop followed by a webinar to discuss implementation and share ideas.
+This small group coaching mini series is composed of one afternoon half-day workshop followed by a webinar to discuss implementation and share ideas.
+Each member of the small group will share their learning intentions.
+The following session plan will be adapted to accommodate participant’s goals.
 We will begin by planning the writing process, exploring what writing can say, do and mean in your class, as a way to get your students thinking about different aspects of writing.
 This is time to actively engage you as a writer to examine the process on writing practices and processes.

 This learning opportunity is being offered through curriculum implementation funding from Alberta Education.

 Lorrie Moralesis a semi-retired teacher who is presently working with the Calgary Regional Consortium as a Designer of Professional Learning.
 She has over 30 years of experience in adult education, high school, with a focus on Middle School.
 Lorrie has worked as a classroom teacher, Instructional Coach, mentor, reviewer, instructor, coach and Team Lead.
 You will find her making moments matter and working on publishing her first book.